Kings Canyon Tours & Hikes

 Alternatively, you may wish to explore the canyon floor, an easier shady walk that follows a trail between the two sheer walls of the canyon.

-On the days the Bureau of Meteorology predicts to be 36 or above at Watarrka, visitors are asked to start the Kings Canyon Rim walk prior to 9am.
+On the days the Bureau of Meteorology predicts the temperature to be 36 degrees Celsius or above at Watarrka, visitors are asked to start the Kings Canyon Rim walk prior to 9am.
 After 9am, gates will be put up to prevent access to the Rim Walk.

 South Wall Return Walk